tpftg/dice.io/docs/miro.md

 ![app settings](miro-app.png)

-Note: this web plugin does not access to board, it only get the name of current logged in user to setup the dice roller nickname.
+Note: this web plugin does not access to boards, it only get :

+* the name of current logged in user to setup the dice roller nickname
+* the team account id to setup the dice roller channel name

 ## Usage